egouletlang/logmein-assignment/README.md

 # LogMeIn Assignment
-This project leverages docker, java, and mongo to create a Card Game API.
+This project leverages docker, java, and mongo to create a Card Game API. :spades::hearts::clubs::diamonds:

 ## Background